tryashtar/naive-music-updater/README.md

 ### `datecache.yaml`
 The program does not scan every file every time, that would take forever, especially for someone like me who has like 12,000 songs.
 Every time the program modifies a file, it saves the date here.
 Next time, if the file's last modified date isn't any more recent than the date it saved before, the file will just be skipped.

+If the program notices that a [config](#configuration) or art file that would apply to a song has changed, it will also decide to scan the file.
+For example, this means if you change a `config.yaml` in your library root, the program will scan everything the next time it runs.

 ### `library.yaml`
 This is for configuration that applies to the entire library.
 It's mostly just some top-level objects: